Kristina Vogel: 'When the world isn't nice for everyone it annoys me' | DW | 15.04.2021

 "I mustn't cry like a girl now," was the first thought that came to her mind as she lay curled up on the track.
 It wasn't long before the realization hit home that her racing career was over.

-Today, when she speaks about her life in a wheelchair, it sounds like the most normal thing in the world.
-"It is what it is," Vogel says in interview with DW.
+Today, when she speaks about her life in a wheelchair, she does it without batting an eyelash.
+"It is what it is," Vogel tells DW.

 She has learned how tough life can be, she says, "but at the end of the day, it's all about what we make of it.
 It's my choice whether I am going to be happy.
 I want to go out, have fun and live my life."

-The only thing that's different to her life before the accident is that she now does all of those things in a wheelchair.
-She says that having been an elite-level athlete was a big advantage as she fought her way back to leading as normal a life as possible.
+The only thing that's different from her life before the accident is that she now does all of those things in a wheelchair.
+She says that having been an elite-level athlete was a big advantage as she fought her way back to leading a life that as closely as possible resembled the one she led before the accident.

 "It was 50-50 whether I would even survive this," she says.
 "Sometimes an accident is kind of a job you just have to do."